National Rural Crime Network

 About The Group

-Rural vulnerability takes many forms — isolation, limited access to support, and underreported crime.
-The Vulnerability PDG brings together police, partners, and community organisations to design practical solutions that put wellbeing at the heart of rural safety.
+Rural vulnerability is shaped by isolation, limited access to services, and underreported crime.
+The Vulnerability PDG brings together police, rural domestic abuse experts, partners, and community organisations to develop practical, victim‑focused solutions that strengthen safety and wellbeing in rural areas.

 Objectives

-Improve mental wellbeing and access to support for rural victims.
+Campaign for greater mental wellbeing support for rural communities.

 Current Priorities